dotnet/csharplang/proposals/extensions_v2.md

     public int M<X>(...) for SomeType<X> t { }

     // Property form:
-    public int Count<X> for SomeType<X> { get { ... } }
+    // Auto-properties, or usage of 'field' not allowed as extensions do not have instance state. public int Count<X> for SomeType<X> { get { ... } }

+    // Event form:
+    // Note: would have to be the add/remove form.
+    // field-backed events would not be possible as extensions do not have instance state. public event Action E<X> for SomeType<X> { add { } remove { } }

     // Indexer form:
     public int this<T>[int index] for SomeType<X> { get { ... } }